History of Mexico City: Conquest of Tenochtitlan

 While Cortés was gone, Alvarado imprisoned two important Aztec leaders and killed several others.
 Tensions exploded when Alvarado ordered a massacre during the spring festival of Huizilopochtli.
 When Cortés returned in June 1520 the situation was dire.
 Communications and entrances to the city were cut off.
 The Spanish outside the city had no food supplies and a severe shortage of drinking water.
 Cortés had Moctezuma try to pacify his people by speaking to them from the palace, but the emperor was greeted with a storm of stones and arrows, wounding him badly.
 Moctezuma died a short time later, but whether he died from his injuries or whether the Spanish killed him, seeing that he was no longer of use to them, is unknown.
 The news of Moctezuma's death caused uproar in the city.
 The Spanish tried to flee unnoticed but were caught.
 Hundreds of canoes closed in on the city from all sides.

 The Aztecs recaptured their city with Cortés's men fleeing the city, followed by arrows and rocks.
 Some found their way to a causeway out of the city.
 Some others, like the troops of Juan Velázquez, were forced to retreat toward the center of the city, where they were captured and sacrificed.
 When night fell, Aztec attacks on the Spaniards eased.
 Cortés took advantage of this to cross the causeway to a place called Popotla.
 Here is still found an ahuehuete tree called the "Tree of the Sad Night" because Cortés supposedly wept here after his defeat.
 At least 600 of the Spanish were killed (some estimates state over 1,000), many weighed down by the gold they were carrying; several thousand Tlaxcalans were probably lost, too.

-At Tlaxcala, Cortés pacified his Indian allies and rebuilt his military force.
+At Tlaxcala, Cortés pacified his indigenous allies and rebuilt his military force.
 The Aztecs thought the Spaniards were permanently gone.
 They elected a new king, Cuauhtemoc.
 He was in his mid-20s, the son of Moctezuma's uncle, Ahuitzotl, and was an experienced leader.